Francesco Castellacci: Other Series

 Castellacci also took part in Formula Renault 3.5 Series testing during October and November 2009, driving cars for Draco Racing, Interwetten.com Racing and Prema Powerteam.

 For 2011, Castellacci raced in the FIA GT3 European Championship with AF Corse, sharing a Ferrari 458 with fellow Italian driver Federico Leo.
 The duo won the drivers' title at the final round of the season in Zandvoort.

-The following year, a switch to the FIA GT1 World Championship was in order for the Italian, who partnered Enzo Ide at AF Corse.
+The following year, a switch to the FIA GT1 World Championship was in order for Castellacci, who partnered Enzo Ide at AF Corse.
 With a best result of fifth, the duo finished 14th in the standings.

+In later years, Castellacci focused on endurance racing, competing in the FIA World Endurance Championship (WEC) in the LMGTE Am class, where he finished third in the standings in 2023.
+Castellacci competed in 2024 at the FIA World Endurance Championship (WEC) with Vista AF Corse, driving a Ferrari 296 GT3.